Komdosh/Equalizator/README.md

 # Equalizator
-#It has not been proved that the algorithm is 100 % correct
+#It been proved that the algorithm is not correct in 100%

 Algorithm which divide numbers on groups with minimal deviation sum.